TheSos/allegrojs/README.md

 jAllegro was made by me, Sos Sosowski.
 I always liked Allegro 4, and it felt wrong that it's gone already, so I wanted to give it a new life in form of this library.
 I hope that not only Allegro freaks like me, but also people new to javascript, or even game making in general will pick this up and create amazing stuff.

-If you heve any questions, suggestions, bug reports or would like to show me a game made with jAllegro (I'd love to know!)
+If you have any questions, suggestions, bug reports or would like to show me a game made with jAllegro (I'd love to know!)
 Drop me a line!

 * You can email me at just.sos.it@gmail.com
 * You can find me on Twitter as [@Sosowski](https://twitter.com/Sosowski)